wp-plugins/soundcloud-master/readme.txt

 = Issues with buttons display =
 * Please update to latest version.
 Up-to-date API's are available

-= Where is the Player? =
+= Where are the Players? =
-* Advanced Version contains: Display or hide Widget Title, Display or hide Soundcloud Connect Button, Display or hide Soundcloud Lyrics Button, Display or hide Soundcloud Player, Shortcode Framework v2, publish widget inside pages and posts
+* Advanced Version Add-ons contain the players
 * [Advanced Version Link](http://wordpress.techgasp.com/soundcloud-master/)

-= Insert Widget in Pages or Posts =
+= Insert Shortcode in Pages or Posts =
-* Advanced Version contains the shortcode framework v3
+* Advanced Version Add-ons contain the shortcode framework v3
 * Insert the universal shortcode into any page or post. [soundcloud-master-un]
 * Insert the individual shortcode into any page or post. [soundcloud-master]
 * [Advanced Version Link](http://wordpress.techgasp.com/soundcloud-master/)